rokj/bitcoin_dealer/README.rst

 If paths for running script cannot be found and you get errors, set following
 variables:
  export DJANGO_SETTINGS_MODULE=bitcoin_dealer.settings
+ export PYTHONPATH=/your_path_to_one_path_less_than_bitcoin_dealer/

-(bitcoin_dealer is the name of the folder you have clonde this project) export PYTHONPATH=/your_path_to_one_path_less_than_bitcoin_dealer/ (if you have bitcoin_dealer in /programs/bitcoin_dealer/ then you should export PYTHONPATH=/programs/
+bitcoin_dealer is the name of the folder you have cloned this project.
+If you have bitcoin_dealer in /programs/bitcoin_dealer/ then you should export PYTHONPATH=/programs/.

 WARNING
 -------
 Watch out, settings.py should be accessible only by you, your account and your permissions.

-You find it usefull or want new feature?
+You find it useful or want new feature?
 ----------------------------------------
 You can donate a bitcoin or few on:
 1MC1BSkwD45gAuQ8mvXtD1RZWhNtxGV1ho